Project Management vs. Resource Management

 Comparison between resource management and project management

-In this section, we take a closer look at the basic concepts around these two terminologies:
+In this section, we look at the basic concepts around these two terminologies, shedding light on what sets them apart despite their perceived similarities.

 Goal